 • Any abrupt change.
 Start gentle, don't blast a cold pot on high, and let it cool on its own.

-And after cooking: don't leave it soaking in soapy water — the porous body drinks up detergent and odors.
+And after cooking: don't leave it soaking in soapy water, since the porous body drinks up detergent and odors.
 Wash, dry fully, and store it with the lid ajar (a sheet of paper inside helps pull the last moisture out) so it doesn't go musty.

-Rice is where the whole logic pays off.
+Rice is what the donabe does best.
 Using a Kamado-san as the benchmark: rinse the rice, add water at about a 9:10 ratio (rice to water), and let it soak in the pot for 20 minutes.
-Cook over medium to medium-high heat for 13–15 minutes — you'll know it's nearly done when steam jets vigorously from the lid.
+Cook over medium to medium-high heat for 13–15 minutes; you'll know it's nearly done when steam jets vigorously from the lid.
 Then turn off the heat and, without lifting the lid, let it rest 20 minutes.
-That rest isn't idle waiting: it's the pot's stored heat finishing the rice from the inside, carryover cooking made into a kitchen step.
+During that rest the pot's stored heat finishes the rice from the inside, the same carryover effect built into a kitchen step.
 Want a crackly bottom (okoge)?
 Give it one to two more minutes of heat before you cut the flame.

-That twenty-minute rest is the donabe in one gesture.
-The pot cooks longest when nothing is under it — which is exactly what a slow, porous, heat-hoarding piece of four-million-year-old lakebed was always going to be good at.
+That twenty-minute rest shows the donabe in one gesture.
+The pot cooks longest when nothing is under it, and a slow, porous, heat-hoarding piece of four-million-year-old lakebed was made for exactly that.